oroinc/documentation/book/customization.rst

 Search for the parts that are related to the ``RegularEntity`` table (the lines between its related ``Generate table`` and ``End of generate table`` comments) and copy them to a new migration file.
-After that, this new migration file should look like this::
+After that, the new migration file should look like this::

     // src/Acme/DemoBundle/Migrations/Schema/CreateRegularEntityMigration.php;